shoppertrail/shoppertrail-uat-guide/README.md

 2. **Verify:**
    - Account activation email (if using conventional registration) arrives.
 Check spam/updates folders.
    - After email activation (click link in email), you can log in.
-   - Trail Drop submission via registered/logged in account gives 30% more points than *Guest* (i.e. 10 member vs 7 guest, or 5 member vs 3.5 guest)
+   - Trail Drop submission via registered/logged in account gives 30% more points than *Guest* (i.e. 10 member vs 7 guest)
    - Evaluate screens that explain steps (register after scan, activate, login, continue with scan), are they intuitive?
 3. **Expected:** Flow “Sign Up → Activate → Submit” completes end‑to‑end.